 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-REACTOR_SIMULATION is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+reactor_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-DUEL_SIMULATION, a C++ program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a C++ code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-LIFE_OPENGL, a C++ program which uses OpenGL to display the evolution of John Conway's "Game of Life".
+LIFE_OPENGL, a C++ code which uses OpenGL to display the evolution of John Conway's "Game of Life".

-UNIFORM, a C++ library which generates pseudorandom uniform numbers.
+UNIFORM, a C++ code which generates pseudorandom uniform numbers.